© Stranded

 As we move into 2026, one question keeps surfacing for med spas and aesthetic clinics: Is Yelp still relevant, or has Google fully taken over patient decisions?
 Reviews are no longer “nice to have.”
 They shape local rankings, influence click-through rates, and convert undecided visitors into booked consults.
 This guide distills what matters for aesthetics practices in 2026 and how to operationalize a reputation system that supports growth, compliance, and brand trust.

-Yes—contextually.
-Yelp’s overall market share has softened from its peak, but it remains influential in dense metros and beauty-forward neighborhoods where consumers compare several options.
+That said, Yelp can still be influential in dense metros and beauty-forward neighborhoods where consumers compare several options.
 Patients who consult Yelp often scrutinize photo galleries, pricing language, and narrative reviews before calling.
 Maintain a credible Yelp presence even if your primary review engine is Google.

 - Complete every field: categories, services, amenities, parking, and neighborhood landmarks.